PedroCo3lho/lightining_node_api/README.md

 # Back-end-Coding-Challenge
 API JSON built in Rust that periodically consults the Mempool lightning node state, process the data, and stores in a PostgresSQL database.
-The API features a GET method to retrieve the node's data.
+The API features a GET method to retrieve the node's data from the database.

 ## Build tools & versions used
-- Axum
-- Diesel
-- PostgresSql (Supabase)
+- PostgreSql (Supabase)
+- axum = "0.8.4"
+- tokio = "1.45.1"
+- diesel = "2.2.0"
+- chrono = "0.4.41"
+- serde = "1.0.219"
+- dotenvy = "0.15"

 I chose the stack inspired by [Guilherme Salustiano's talk](https://youtu.be/v0axYVJX_hI), that showcases the Diesel Internals.